-Drawing on her deep knowledge of Independent System Operator and Regional Transmission Organization (ISO/RTO) tariffs and operations, Valerie regularly assists clients as they navigate electric transmission issues, and she protects her clients' business interests in the electric grid.
+Drawing on her deep knowledge of Independent System Operator and Regional Transmission Organization (ISO/RTO) tariffs and operations, Valerie regularly assists clients in ISO/RTO stakeholder proceedings and as they navigate electric transmission and interconnection issues.

-Valerie also provides regulatory compliance and enforcement advice and counsel to clients who become involved in audits and investigations by FERC, the North American Electric Reliability Corporation (NERC), or a Regional Reliability Organization.
+Valerie provides regulatory compliance and enforcement advice, training, and counsel to clients, including advising clients on emerging cybersecurity, and has represented clients who become involved in audits and investigations by FERC, the North American Electric Reliability Corporation (NERC), and Regional Reliability Organizations.

-- Listed in The Best Lawyers in America® for Energy Law (2021)
+- Listed in The Best Lawyers in America® for Energy Law (2021-present)

 - Named a Washington, D.C.
 “Rising Star” in Energy and Natural Resources by Super Lawyers magazine (2014-2016)

-- Co-president, Women's Energy Network, Washington, D.C.
+- President, Women's Energy Network, Washington, D.C.
 Chapter

 - Member, Women's Council on Energy and the Environment